lucas-emery/rocket-league-gym/README.md

 RLGym is now installed! simply run ```example.py``` from our repo to ensure everything works.

 ## Dependency Management
-**Don't** specify this package as a dependency, this is an **instalation only** package.
+**DO NOT** specify this package as a dependency, this is an **installation only** package.

-You should depend directly on the package you're consuming and its corresponding extras, be it `rlgym-rocket-league[sim]`, `rlgym-api` or any other in particular.
+You should depend directly on the package you're consuming and its corresponding extras, e.g.
+`rlgym-rocket-league[sim]`, `rlgym-api` or whichever of our libraries your project is using.

 ## Usage
 For tutorials and documentation, please visit our [Wiki](https://rlgym.org/).